ElliotKillick/qvm-create-windows-qube/README.md

 ### Older Xen Drivers Notice (for newer OSs such as Windows 10)

 Due to instabilities of the older Xen drivers currently packaged with Qubes Windows Tools, there is a non-zero chance (probably about 1 in 10) that the first boot after Qubes Windows Tools installation will result in a Windows crash (BSOD) in newer OSs such as Windows 10.
-This is an issue with the underlying drivers which qvm-create-windows-qube cannot help.
-If this occurs, it's recommended to delete that qube and re-run the same qvm-create-windows-qube command to restart the installation from scratch.
+This is an issue with the underlying drivers which Qvm-Create-Windows-Qube cannot help.
+If this occurs, it's recommended to delete that qube and re-run the same `qvm-create-windows-qube` command to restart the installation from scratch.

 Once the Windows qube gets up and running though, community reports have proven these older Xen drivers to be stable even in Windows 10.